-We are committed to provide the best quality care and learning environment possible for your children, each and every day.
-We believe in the “whole child” approach to early learning that addresses with equal attention the physical, social, emotional and intellectual development of the child including the following:
+We are committed to providing the best quality care and learning environment possible for your children, each and every day.
+We believe in the “whole child” approach to early learning that addresses with equal attention the physical, social, emotional, and intellectual development of the child including the following:

 - Logic and problem solving

 - Acceptable social values and social responsibility.